EXOTIC & contrasting coastlines

 Dover beach

-Dover Beach, a lively gem on Christ Church’s south coast, alive with activity.
-A family favorite, we've hosted countless picnics and birthday parties here.
+Dover Beach, a gem on the south coast, alive with activity.
+A family favourite, we've hosted many picnics and birthday parties here.
 Catamaran and jet ski rentals await!

 contact us fOR PRICING, SIZING & USAGE